 Thomas Wolfe Memorial

-The Thomas Wolfe Memorial in downtown Asheville, North Carolina preserves the childhood home of one of the giants of American literature.
-The "Old Kentucky Home" was immortalized in Thomas Wolfe's epic novel Look Homeward Angel.
+The Thomas Wolfe Memorial in downtown Asheville preserves the childhood home of a giant of American literature.
+The “Old Kentucky Home” was immortalized in Thomas Wolfe’s epic novel Look Homeward Angel.

 Operated as a State Historic Site, the Thomas Wolfe Memorial includes a visitor center with exhibits about the author and his family and an audio-visual presentation.
 Guided tours of the house are also available.